 Once you have found the right picture for the stretch you want to paddle, you can start to scan it for individual features.

 For the rapids I mark in orange and red, I also have a look at the potential locations of take-out and put-in upstream and downstream the rapid.
 Be aware that it might be necessary to take out a longer distance before the rapid – for example in steep valleys.
-In gorges and canyons, it may be impossible to take out and scout or portage altogether – in such cases you should be prepare to just portage whenever you are in doubt a rapid will be safe to run with your paddling capacities.
+In gorges and canyons, it may be impossible to take out and scout or portage altogether – in such cases you should be prepared to just portage whenever you are in doubt a rapid will be safe to run with your paddling capacities.

 A few examples are given below in the figures 21-25.

-By mapping all rapids an potential obstacles on the river, you will eventually produce a river map (figure 26) which I attach to my backpack on the bow of my raft while paddling (figure 28) – by attentively following my progress on the map I always know when a potentially dangerous section is coming and when I should be prepared to take out for scouting or portage.
+By mapping all rapids an potential obstacles on the river, you will eventually produce a river map (figure 26) which I attach to my backpack/bowbag on the bow of my raft while paddling (figure 28) – by attentively following my progress on the map I always know when a potentially dangerous section is coming and when I should be prepared to take out for scouting or portage.

-Log jams, strainers and sweepers are danger which are too often overlooked during river planning in wilderness areas.
+Log jams, strainers and sweepers are danger which is too often overlooked during river planning in wilderness areas.
 They can pose potentially lethal obstacles in any river with (part of) its catchment located below the treeline.

 When high-resolution satellite imagery is available, it is often possible to locate log jams and fallen trees.
-However, flood events will event sweep jams and trees away – this kind of obstacles are typically temporary.
+However, flood events will sweep jams and trees away – this kind of obstacles are typically temporary.
 If you make an interpretation based on satellite imagery, you will find that many log jams have disappeared once you are on the river, and new ones have formed.
 Mapping log jams will therefor mainly tell you something about the probability of encountering them on the river, rather than about the exact location.